bcnichols3/formian/README.md

 A React module for easy, stylish and accessible controlled forms that mimic HTML syntax, and auto-include formatters and front-end validators.

-Never waste time on forms again.
+**currently in alpha — no pre-injected styling; use with caution**

 This package requires that your project uses React and Webpack.